danielbrodin/atom-project-manager/README.md

   'project-manager.showPath': true
 ```

-Similiarly to `config.cson`, scoped settings are also supported.
+Similarly to `config.cson`, scoped settings are also supported.
 This allows for grammar specific settings:
 ```
 'settings':
   '*':